Rs-appez/SpeakNextcordBot/README.md

 ## Requirements

-* Python 3.12 or higher is requirerd
+* Python 3.12 or higher is required
 * [Nextcord](https://github.com/nextcord/nextcord) 3.0.1 or higher is required

-## Instalation
+## Installation

 Using pip :